Drones in Search and Rescue.

 Urban setting advantage only

-A discussion in a related article (The Anatomy of a Drone car Chase) the drone advantage in a urban setting is estimated to be about 120% based on Direct Line speed, Traffic Advantage and Field of View advantage.
+A discussion in a related article (https://www.airbornedrones.co/car-chases/) the drone advantage in a urban setting is estimated to be about 120% based on Direct Line speed, Traffic Advantage and Field of View advantage.

 While it is important to overcome urban traffic congestion (if applicable) to reach a victim, this aerial advantage is multiplied many times over once the ‘Inaccessible Terrain’ part of the journey is reached, the latter also often being the cause of the victim’s condition.